 .
 The following summarizes the requirements around:

 - contents of the record of delegation,

-- restriction on delegation of communicating a diagnosis.
+- restriction on delegation of communicating a diagnosis, and

 A naturopath who delegates the performance of a controlled act to another individual, whether or not that individual belongs to another regulated health profession, is responsible for the decision to delegate.
 This means the delegating naturopath must have met all of the conditions for making a delegation.

 Conditions before Delegating

 Before delegating any controlled act, a naturopath must ensure that he or she has:

 - The authority under the Act to perform the controlled act.